SurgicalScience/syn-iss-2023/docker/Docker-Submission-Instructions.md

 This document covers the details related to creating the docker images for submitting to the Syn-ISS sub-challenge.

-[!NOTE]
+> **Note:**
-In order to be considered as a valid submission for the Syn-ISS challenge the participant is required to submit both the Docker image and their writeup.
+> In order to be considered as a valid submission for the Syn-ISS challenge the participant is required to submit both the Docker image and their writeup.

 Please refer to the Docker Guide for instructions on how to [get started with Docker](https://docs.docker.com/get-docker/).